Training Large Language Models To Reason In Parallel With Global Forking Tokens: Learning Global Forking Tokens via Set Supervised Finetuning

 For the first step, we first compute all the entries in the cost matrix such as the one in Figure $\ref{fig:ssft_main}$ and then apply the Hungarian algorithm \citep{hungarian} to efficiently find the optimal $\hat{\vsigma}$:

 As noted in Equation~\ref{eqn:matching_cost_eqn}, each matching cost in Equation \ref{eqn:argmax_optimal_config} is the negative log-likelihood of $\rj$ conditioned on $\gsigmaj$ under the current model parameters.
 Here, $\text{sg}(\cdot)$ is stop-gradient, as the matching process is done by discrete optimization w.r.t. $\vsigma$, so we can save VRAM by not storing intermediate activations.
 We explicitly indicate that length normalization is done to remove biases toward trace length, so that the matching is driven by semantic content.
 After solving $\hat{\vsigma}$ for each $(\rvx, \RtracesRM)$, our second step optimizes model parameters $\vtheta$ by backpropagating on the matching loss in Equation \ref{eqn:hungarianloss}.
-The expectation is replaced by its sample mean over pairs of $(\rvx, \Rtraces)$ in a mini-batch.
-In practice, we may use only the first $\Lrm < \Trmreasoning$ tokens in Equation \ref{eqn:matching_cost_eqn} to compute the matching cost and find $\hat{\vsigma}$ when the training dataset is such that these early tokens reveal sufficient differences.
-However, we always optimize the matching loss for the full $\Trmreasoning$ length.
+The expectation is replaced by its sample mean over $(\rvx, \Rtraces)$ in a mini-batch.

+\textbf{\rebuttal{Time complexity.}} In practice, we use only the first $\Lrm < \Trmreasoning$ tokens in Equation \ref{eqn:matching_cost_eqn} to compute the matching cost when early tokens already reveal sufficient differences between traces. \rebuttal{This $k=\frac{\Trmreasoning}{\Lrm}$ factor reduces the time complexity of matching to $\mathcal{O}(\frac{NM}{k})$}. \rebuttal{Backpropagation is performed only on the $\Mrm$ matched sequences and can use the full $\Trmreasoning$ length at the same compute by SFT. }